vwu15/cdf_portfolio/README.md

 **5**   [[Flyer + Survey] Researching Countywide Brain Drain](https://github.com/vwu15/cdfportfolio/blob/master/%5BFlyer%20%2B%20Survey%5D%20Researching%20Countywide%20Brain%20Drain.pdf)

 - Blurb: This survey examines the Broome County brain drain, or high emigration of college graduates leaving the local area, by uncovering primary causes and evaluating potential solutions for the issue.
-It also assesses demand for a countywide entrepreneurship grant program.
+It also assesses demand for a countywide entrepreneurship grant program, which is a student-generated economic development policy.
 The survey was distributed to college students residing in Broome County.
 - Contribution: As the research analyst, I developed the questions, implemented data collection, and analyzed the results.
 - Photo Caption: Survey results indicate that 81.04% of the 667 participants are interested in a local entrepreneurship grant program.